-There are occasional cases where "risks of harms" and "ways to avoid harm" can be "balanced" using monetary estimates; but mostly, meanings are winked at, modified or distorted to suit the litigation goals of the parties or to justify a decision made by a court or a jury.
+There are occasional cases where "risks of harm" and "ways to avoid harm" can be "balanced" using monetary estimates; but mostly, meanings are winked at, modified or distorted to suit the litigation goals of the parties or to justify a decision made by a court or a jury.
 Techniques include presentation of confusing or conflicting evidence from hired "scientific experts."
 Whatever decision the jury reaches will find support in the record of such evidence.
 It may happen that neither side is credible and that the jury's decision is actually made for other reasons.
 Fitting the form may be crude, clumsy and forced.
 Imperfect fits are common in civil litigation.
 Such crudeness and clumsiness allow many cases to fit a form, even if imperfectly.
+Trial judges are given power to reduce the amount of a jury award that they consider excessive, putting plaintiff to the choice of accepting the reduction or going through another trial.
 Courts of appeal affirm the result regardless of defects so long as there is an appearance of justification.
+Reams of verbiage decorate and obfuscate the results.
+The experience of the profession in every era is that this is the only practical approach.
 There, it's done and it's over.
-An exercise of freedom by the jury is almost always affirmed.